MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Data Records

 \item \textit{\textbf{2\_raw\_dataset\_rosbag2}}: raw rosbag2 files saved into each sub-folder depending on the experimental factors (e.g., robot speed and the number of camera views) and data types (e.g., camera, signal, results, and screen).
 The last sub-folder of this major folder has two files: \textit{$metadata.yaml$} and \textit{ $*.db3$}.

-\item \textit{\textbf{3\_downsampled\_dataset}}: downsampled CSV-format and Pickle-format \cite{van_rossum_2020} files with 100 Hz sampling rate.
+\item \textit{\textbf{3\_pre-processed\_dataset}}: downsampled CSV-format and Pickle-format \cite{van_rossum_2020,fasnacht2018mmappickle} files with 100 Hz sampling rate.
 The overall size of the CSV files and Pickle file is 51.9 GB and 32.8 GB, respectively.
-Each file has the annotations of the subjective questionnaires, the number of camera view, robot speeds, features of the physiological and behavioral data, and filtered physiological signals.
+Each file has the annotations of the subjective questionnaires, the number of camera views, robot speeds, features of the physiological and behavioral data, and filtered physiological signals.

 \item \textit{\textbf{4\_supplementary\_code}}: contains the converter codes from raw ROSbag2-format into pickle and csv-format files, and supplementary codes used on this paper.
 The codes are written by Python under Ubuntu 20.04. \end{itemize}